lzh-mb-mod/RTSCamera/README.md

   - After `Limit Camera Distance` is enabled, using free camera and ordering in free camera can improve scouting and tactics skill level.

+- Click on castle gate won't attack the enemy formation behind the gate, which is an issue in the base game.

 ### Command System
 - You can make your formation charge to the enemy formation by clicking middle mouse button on enemy units.